How did a virus begin in a small village somewhere in China? Was the sauce the source?

 “He wasn't like himself yesterday,” she told a workmate, “He looked very sick.”

-Wang returned home to cook her husband’s favourite dish, but to her dismay when she reached for the fish sauce from the green vessel, she saw some of the precious liquid had leaked out from the flaw in the glass.
+Wang returned home to cook her husband’s favourite dish, but to her dismay when she reached for the fish sauce from the blue vessel, she saw some of the precious liquid had leaked out from the flaw in the glass.
 Her black cat, Chin Chin, sat on the shelf, lapping up the delicious fishy nectar.

 “Scat!
 Get out of here!”
 She threatened the animal.

 Chin Chin fled to the marketplace.
 She sat in the sunshine, licking the remains of the fish sauce from her paws and cleaning her face and whiskers.
 As the light faded, the first bats of the evening left the roofs of the houses and flew from out of the caves which surround the town.
-Chin Chin lifted her glassy eyes skyward, then jumped effortlessly onto a high wall and waited.
+Chin Chin lifted her blue, glassy eyes skyward, then jumped effortlessly onto a high wall and waited.
 Without warning, she leapt skyward, catching a large bat by its leathery wing.
 The bat screeched, fighting back, scratching the cat’s eye.
 Chin Chin let him go, but not before inflicting a bite.

 When the night’s hunting was over the injured bat returned to the cave, blood dripping from the end of its fingers.
 Surrounded tightly by the rest of the colony, it folded the injured wing to cover its furry body and slept.